vorpex/qvantum/README.md

 	57     def get_layer_matrix(self):
     KeyError: 2

-**`def qvantum.layer.Layer.insert_gate(g, nth)`**
+### **`def qvantum.layer.Layer.insert_gate(g, nth)`**

 Method to insert a Gate object into the n-th place in the current Layer object.
 The first parameter must be a Gate object or an object in an inherited class such as:
 Hadamard, SquareNot, PauliX, PauliY, PauliZ, Phase, Pi8, Swap, SquareSwap, CNOT, ControlledZ, ControlledPhase, Ising, Toffoli, Fredkin.
-The second parameter must be equal to or bigger than 0 and equal to or less than the actual size of the Layer.
+The second parameter must be equal to or greater than 0 and equal to or less than the actual size of the Layer.

 **Arguments:**
     *g* {gate} -- The gate to be inserted